JamesParrott/sDNA_GH/README.md

 #### sDNA Tools
+By default, sDNA components run the Write_Shp tool before, and Read_Shp tool after, the actual sDNA tool of the component, passing in and out the names of the special temporary shapefiles.
+To prevent this, e.g. if using seperate Write_Shp or Read_Shp components, set `auto_write_Shp` or `auto_read_Shp` to false respectively.

 ##### Analysis tools
  - sDNA tools run sDNA from the command line, using the Python interpreter in `python`.
  - All sDNA tools try to load an sDNA installation.
-The first pair of sDNAUISPEc.py and runsdnacommand.py files matching the names in `sDNAUISpec` and `runsdnacommand`, found in a folder in sDNA_paths are loaded (if the corresponding sDNA is not already loaded).
+The first pair of sDNAUISpec.py and runsdnacommand.py files matching the names in `sDNAUISpec` and `runsdnacommand`, found in a folder in sDNA_paths are loaded (if the corresponding sDNA is not already loaded).
 This is used to run the correct sDNA tool in the corresponding `/bin` sub folder, and to add Input Params to the sDNA component for each of its sDNA tool's inputs.
  - By default an sDNA tool component will show all the possible inputs on its input Params.
 To show only the essential inputs instead (and make the components a lot smaller) set `show_all` = false.
  - sDNA tools require a shapefile to be specified in `file` or `input`.
 If Write_User_Text is run beforehand and a file name is not specified, a default file name will be used.
  - if the user Param `make_advanced` is true, all other unrecognised user params on the component will be added into the advanced config string.

+###### Auto-run tool rules.
+The `auto_` options control automatic insertion of extra support tools, into an sDNA component's list of tools.
+These extra tools can allow sDNA components to do anything between simply being pure wrappers around the sDNA command line interface, to carrying out an entire workflow from Rhino geometry and User Text, finshing with recolouring the Rhino Geometry with the sDNA results.
+Running tools within a single component should be faster and require less memory, as the Data and Geometry is all kept as the internal data structure (a `gdm`) between tools, instead of being transformed into Grasshopper native form after each component runs, and into Python `gdm` form again when the next component runs.

-If `auto_write_Shp` or `auto_read_Shp` are true, all sDNA components attempt to check, e.g. if any Write_User_Text or Read_User_Text components are already connected to its inputs (upstream) or outputs (downstream) respectively.
-If not, the sDNA component will run Write_User_Text or Read_User_Text before and after it.
-If all `auto_` options are true, an sDNA component will take in geometry from Rhino directly, write it to a shapefile, run the analysis in sDNA, read in the output shapefile, and recolour the Rhino polylines.  **WARNING!
+If `auto_read_User_Text` is true, all sDNA components attempt to check, if any read_User_Text components are already connected to its inputs (upstream).
+If not, the sDNA component will insert the read_User_Text tool before all instances of the auto_write_Shp tool (which is run before each sDNA tool if `auto_write_Shp` is true, as above).
+Similarly, if `auto_get_Geom` is true, Read_Geom is run before all instances of read_User_Text.
+So if all `auto_` options are true, an sDNA component will take in geometry from Rhino directly, write it to a shapefile, run the analysis in sDNA, read in the output shapefile (data and shapes), parse the data, and recolour the original Rhino polylines.  **WARNING!
 If a valid file path was not specified in `file` or `input` on a preceding Write_Shp component, and that file was used by an sDNA tool, sDNA components will delete input shapefiles with default names if `strict_no_del` = false, `overwrite_shp` = false, and `del_after_sDNA` = true.**
 The sDNA tool descriptions below are copied almost verbatim from the [sDNA manual](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#skim-matrix):

 ###### [sDNA_Integral](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#integral-analysis) (sDNAIntegral)